geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 let's talk about stopping criteria, specifically convergence criteria that tell us whether we think a solution is good enough or whether we're possibly stuck.
-N&W doesn't define stopping criteria, but Madsen _et al._, the Minpack User Guide section 2.3, and (obviously) the Ceres source code.
+N&W doesn't define stopping criteria, but Madsen _et al._, the Minpack User Guide section 2.3, and (obviously) the Ceres source code do.
 I'll list the criteria in different sections and we'll see there's a decent amount of overlap as well.

 ## 7.1 Minpack Stopping Criteria